WGLab/dragonstar2019/alignment/README.md

 where you can see
 ```
 SN      0       number of samples:      1
-SN      0       number of records:      492
+SN      0       number of records:      1394
 SN      0       number of no-ALTs:      0
-SN      0       number of SNPs: 492
+SN      0       number of SNPs: 1394
 SN      0       number of MNPs: 0
 SN      0       number of indels:       0
 SN      0       number of others:       0
 SN      0       number of multiallelic sites:   0
 SN      0       number of multiallelic SNP sites:       0
 ```
-There are much less intersected variants called from short reads and long reads.
-In this example, no indels and more snps (>10% of 1 millions bp region) are called, but the overlapped snps are less than 500.
-Maybe, more complicated variant calling tools would be used, such as `deepvariant` developed by google.
-One can try `deepvariant` by himself.
+There are 1394 intersected variants called from short reads and long reads.
+Together with the poor performance achieved by longshot, it seems that more complicated variant calling tools would be used, such as `deepvariant` developed by google.
+One can install and try `deepvariant` by himself.

 ## After the tutorial